pshashank64/LepideAssignment/README.md

 - **React-spinners for loading purpose till the time model generates the summary**: https://www.npmjs.com/package/react-spinners

+## Credits
+This project was created as an assignment from "Lepide Softwares", as a part of their hiring process.

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For any issues or feature requests, open an issue in the GitHub repository.